 Von Willebrand disease (VWD) is a hereditary deficiency of von Willebrand factor (VWF), which causes platelet dysfunction.
 Bleeding tendency is usually mild.
 Screening tests show a normal platelet count and, possibly, a slightly prolonged PTT.
 Diagnosis is based on low levels of VWF antigen and abnormal ristocetin cofactor activity.
-Treatment involves control of bleeding with replacement therapy (pasteurized intermediate-purity factor VIII concentrate) or desmopressin.
+Treatment involves control of bleeding with replacement therapy (virally inactivated, intermediate-purity factor VIII concentrate) or desmopressin.

 VWF is synthesized and secreted by vascular endothelium to form part of the perivascular matrix.
 VWF promotes the platelet adhesion phase of hemostasis by binding with a receptor on the platelet surface membrane (glycoprotein Ib/IX), thus connecting the platelets to the vessel wall.
 VWF is also required to maintain normal plasma factor VIII levels.
 Levels of VWF can temporarily increase in response to stress, exercise, pregnancy, inflammation, or infection.

 Although VWD, like hemophilia A, is a hereditary disorder that may, when severe, cause factor VIII deficiency, factor VIII deficiency is usually only moderate.

 Bleeding manifestations are mild to moderate and include easy bruising, mucosal bleeding, bleeding from small skin cuts that may stop and start over hours, sometimes increased menstrual bleeding, and abnormal bleeding after surgical procedures (eg, tooth extraction, tonsillectomy).
 Platelets function well enough that petechiae and purpura do not occur.